About Us

 Randolf Thurman: BNL Elite Boys AAU Coach

-Randolf Thurman completed his 2nd season as an assistant coach with the Johnson & Wales (RI) University men's basketball team.
+Randolf Thurman currently and assistant coach at John Hopkins University.
+Thurman completed his 2nd season as an assistant coach with the Johnson & Wales (RI) University men's basketball team in 2024-2025.

 The former Dean College standout is no stranger to competing at a high level.
 Coming from Wilbraham & Monson Prep the prep star competed against some of the best players to ever pick up a basketball in New England.